Learning Fair Policies in Decentralized Cooperative Multi-Agent Reinforcement Learning: Experiments

-\paragraph{Question (D)} In this paragraph, we want to show that our method can scale up to more complex control tasks \mz{with unequal access to resources in SUMO}.
+Using the SUMO domain, we further demonstrate that our method can scale up to more complex control tasks, even with unequal access to resources.
 For this domain, we added two classic baselines.
-At each time step, "Random" selects an action according to a uniform random distribution and "Fixed Strategy" cycles between the light phases following an optimized period.
-Note that $\alpha$-fairness cannot be directly applied here because of negative rewards.

-In Figure~\ref{fig:sumo_perf}, we observe that in terms of global waiting time, the Independent method works better than Random, however it is not better than Fixed Strategy.
-It means that in this environment, being too selfish makes the task harder to solve globally.
-Indeed, in this domain, if the agents cooperate, the traffic can flow more smoothly.
+At each time step, "Random" selects an action according to a uniform random distribution and "Fixed Strategy" cycles between the traffic-light phases following an optimized period.
+Note that $\alpha$-fairness can not be directly applied here because of negative rewards.
+Figure~\ref{fig:sumo_perf} shows that in terms of global waiting time, Independent works better than Random, but worse than Fixed Strategy, which means that being too selfish in this domain makes the task harder to solve globally. \cg{On the contrary,} if the agents cooperate, the traffic flows more smoothly.

-Our methods SOTO($G_{\bm w}$) and FD SOTO($G_{\bm w}$) are able to reach the lowest waiting time.
-The latter performs excellently on all other dimensions (global waiting time, CV, and max waiting time) as well.
+Our methods SOTO($G_{\bm w}$) and FD SOTO($G_{\bm w}$) are able to reach the lowest waiting times.
+The latter performs \us{better than FEN and WQMIX on} all other dimensions (global waiting time, CV, and max waiting time).
 FEN achieves a lower CV than Random but at the cost of the worst global waiting time.
-Note that FEN diverges in this environment. \paragraph{Question (E)}
+Note that FEN diverges in this environment.

-\mz{In this part, we want to show how our method can perform on continuous action spaces on the network congestion problem in data centers.
-To do so, we extended FEN to continuous actions and we also added two classic baselines, "Random" as in the previous paragraph, and "Fixed Strategy".
-Here, "Fixed Strategy" always chooses an optimized fixed bandwidth for each host.
-Note that $\alpha$-fairness cannot also be applied directly here due to negative rewards. }

-\us{ \mz{In Figure \ref{fig:iroko}, }as expected, the random policy performs worse as it has the lowest total bandwidth.
+Using the data center control problem, we show how well our method can perform on continuous action spaces.
+To do so, we extended FEN to continuous actions and we also added two classic baselines, "Random" and "Fixed Strategy".
+"Random Policy" selects an action according to a uniform random distribution and "Fixed Strategy" always chooses an optimized fixed bandwidth for each host.
+Note that $\alpha$-fairness cannot also be applied directly here due to negative rewards. \mz{In Figure \ref{fig:iroko}, }as expected, the random policy performs worse as it has the lowest total bandwidth.
 The fixed policy performs better than random but worse than RL algorithms except FEN.
 Our method with GGF has a lower CV than current state-of-art FEN and the random policy.
-Fixed policy has the lowest CV as \mz{the} same action is applied to all agents.
-In terms of total bandwidth our method performs very well as it maintains the maximum and minimum bandwidths. }
+The fixed policy has the lowest CV as \mz{the} same action is applied to all agents.
+In terms of total bandwidth our method performs very well as it maintains the maximum and minimum bandwidths.